 19 November - 10 December 2025

 - In the images, we move through forests, lakes, gardens and paths.
 Children run through sun-drenched fields.
 Someone bends into tall grass as if listening to the ground.
 A body stands at the edge of the lake, back turned, hair lifted by wind.
 A dirt road is patterned with light through pine branches.
 Nothing is staged.
-The camera follows what is already happening, close enough for presence to stay intact.
+The camera follows what is already happening, close enough for presence to remain intact.

-- This exhibition does not ask the viewer to decode narrative.
+- This exhibition does not ask the viewer to decode a narrative.
 It invites a slowing.
 A remembering of how light once felt, on a similar day, somewhere else.

 Bill Billekvist